 If your veterinarian does not handle after hours emergencies, then he or she probably already has a referral relationship in place with a local or regional emergency hospital.
+You can also look for emergency specialists in your area on the ACVECC website (acvecc.org).
 You can be assured that a veterinarian who knows when and where to refer you and your pet for emergency or critical care is one that is caring and committed to ensuring that your pet receives the highest standard of care for his or her problem.

 Any of the following situations can be considered an emergency: